-If you have an employment-related benefit claim, ERISA likely applies to your claim.
-ERISA claims involve complex rules and strict deadlines that can be challenging and challenging to navigate.
+If you have an employment-related benefit claim, ERISA is likely in the picture and presents unique challenges unlike claims such as those involving auto or homeowner’s insurance.
+ERISA claims involve complex rules and strict deadlines that can be challenging to navigate.
 Understanding the process can significantly improve your chances of success.
 This guide outlines how to file a claim, respond to a denial, and improve your chances of winning an ERISA claim or ERISA appeal.

 What Is ERISA?

 The place to start is to explain what ERISA is.
-ERISA is an acronym for the Employee Retirement Income Security Act, a law passed by Congress in 1974 aimed at protecting the rights of employees who participate in their employers’ benefit plans and their dependent beneficiaries.
-ERISA applies to a wide range of employee benefits – pensions, 401(k) and 403(b) plans (non-government employees), disability, health, and life insurance benefits, along with severance and other benefits administered by employers.
+ERISA is an acronym for the Employee Retirement Income Security Act, a law passed by Congress in 1974 aimed at protecting the rights of employees who participate in their employers’ benefit plans and their dependent or named beneficiaries.
+ERISA applies to a wide range of employee benefits – pensions, 401(k) and 403(b) plans (non-profit and government employees), disability, health, and life insurance benefits, along with severance and other benefits administered by employers.

 What Is an ERISA Claim?